Kong/docs.konghq.com/app/konnect/updates.md

 **Audit logging**
 * Konnect now provides audit logging capability, designed to enhance the security, compliance, debugging and risk management of your core infrastructure.
 You can send audit logs directly to a webhook enabling seamless integration with your SIEM services, and resend audit log entries through replay jobs.
 For more information, see the documentation for [Audit Logging](/konnect/org-management/audit-logging/).

+**OIDC Configuration API**
+: Enterprise orgs using OIDC login can now specify [additional scopes](/konnect/api/identity-management/sso/) to be requested during the authorization grant flow.
+This allows organizations to request [custom claims](/konnect/api/identity-management/sso/) from their IdP.
+The custom claims can then be used to override the default mapping for the `name`, `email` and `groups` attributes which are used during the login flow.
+For example, the `upn` scope may be required to retrieve the `userPrincipalName` claim from Azure which can then be  mapped to `email` attribute in Konnect.

 ## May 2023

 **Gateway 3.3 Support**